- Cooloola Recreation Area—boundaries

 Who manages the recreation area?

-The Cooloola Recreation Area is managed by the Queensland Parks and Wildlife Service, in partnership with the Gympie and Sunshine Coast Regional Councils.
+The Cooloola Recreation Area is managed by the Queensland Parks and Wildlife Service, in partnership with the Gympie and Noosa Shire Councils.

 Are there any other recreation areas in Queensland?